NishaMcNealis/apcompsci/java/workspace/hivolts/README.txt

   C: down and right
   J: jump

-MARCO OR MAX WILL WRITE ABOUT THE LIMITATIONS OF OUR PROGRAM HERE The program creates an applet called HiVolts that contains a blue dot (you) and a bunch of red dots (mhos).
+The program creates an applet called HiVolts that contains a blue dot (you) and a bunch of red dots (mhos).
 The field contains yellow boxes which are the fences and allows you to move in 8 different directions.
 To modify the number of tiles in the